sourcefrog/conserve/README.md

 The current data format (called "0.6") will be readable by future releases for at least two years.

-Be aware Conserve is developed as a part-time non-commercial project and there's no guarantee of support or reliability.
-Bug reports are welcome but I cannot promise they will receive a resolution within any particular time frame.
+**Be aware Conserve is developed as a part-time non-commercial project and there's no guarantee of support or reliability.
+Bug reports are welcome but I cannot promise they will receive a resolution within any particular time frame.**

+Windows is currently not supported: Microsoft no longer provide free development VM images, my hardware machine can't update to Windows 11, and I can't find an easy place to get a cloud VM without paying enterprise licence fees.
+Let me know if you have a suggestion!

 ## Licence and non-warranty